-- Valentine’s Day Scavenger Hunt – Another Family favorite!
+9. Valentine’s Day Scavenger Hunt – Another Family favorite!
 Hide scripture hearts around the house and enjoy this fun Valentine’s Day treat with the kids.
-You can also attach the scripture hearts to balloons like we did here.
+You can also attach the scripture hearts to balloons as we did here.

-- Here’s some extra ones!
+10. Here are some extra ideas!
 This is for your spouse–Scripture Love Notes

-- Fun meal!
-I have heard of families that go all out and do a fun meal with dressing up and fancy food but for whatever reason we have never been able to do that due to time constraints.
-So our fun meal is homemade fondue for dessert.
+11. Fun meal!
+I have heard of families that go all out and do a fun meal with dressing up and fancy food but we usually have an extra special meal without the dressing up.
+Sometimes it’s a fun dessert and we have fondue.

-- Love Rocks!
+13. Love Rocks!
 Paint rocks and right a message of God’s love on the rocks.
 It can be as simple as “God loves you!” and place them around your community to encourage someone.
-We have placed ours in parks, around water fountains, near restaurant doors, on the ground near a mailbox, in hospital waiting areas, bathroom sink and napkin areas…
+We have placed ours in parks, around water fountains, near restaurant doors, on the ground near a mailbox, in hospital waiting areas, bathroom sink, and napkin areas…

 Share with me in the comments below what you do to take this commercialized holiday and turn it into a lesson of your values and faith.